-Born the second-youngest with four “much older” sisters, Cory Pegues grew up in a middle-class, mostly-black neighborhood in Queens, New York.
-Though his father was largely absent, Pegues basked in the affection of an extended family and he was secure, until his mother began moving her children from home to more-run-down home.
+Born the second-youngest with four much older sisters, Cory Pegues grew up in a middle-class, mostly-Black neighborhood in Queens, New York.
+Although his father was largely absent, Pegues basked in the affection of an extended family and he was secure, until his mother began moving her children from one run-down home to a more-run-down home.

-At age thirteen, Pegues knew they were poor; he “was going around with holes in my shoes…” when he was taken under the wing of an older boy who was well-regarded in the neighborhood, and who taught Pegues to peddle “loosies.”
+At age 13, Pegues knew they were poor; he was going around with holes in his shoes, when he was taken under the wing of an older boy who was well-regarded in the neighborhood, and who taught Pegues to peddle “loosies.”

 “Selling weed was easy,” Pegues says.

-The next step was even easier: he sold crack and joined a larger group of dealers, some “serious players” who made crazy money but thought little of killing someone for small reason.
-It didn’t take long for Pegues to know that he “needed an exit plan, and I needed to move on it fast.”
+The next step was even easier: he sold crack and joined a larger group of dealers, some serious players who made crazy money but he didn’t like the thought of killing someone for such a small reason.
+It didn’t take long for Pegues to know that he “needed an exit plan and needed to move on it fast.”

-For him, the army “was perfect,” so he contacted a recruiter.
+He felt the army would be a perfect escape, so he contacted a recruiter.
 Three weeks after he left for basic training, his old dealing grounds were raided.

 The army, however, was a means to an end: Pegues knew that what he really wanted was to work for the NYPD.
-He tested, was approved, left the military, and tested again.
+He applied, was approved, and left the military.
 He was a father twice over by that time, and he was determined to be a cop, though many departments then oozed with racism.

 Still, Pegues persevered.
 He took on the worst assignments, so he could study for higher positions.
 He climbed in the ranks, paying his dues and finding mentors to help him be the best policeman he could, to “protect and serve” the people in various precincts.

-“Once a Cop” seems like two books that were accidentally glued together in the same cover.
+“Once a Cop” seems like two books that were accidentally glued together under the same cover.
 One good, one meh.

 And yet, fans of this genre still might enjoy seeing both sides of the streets, as told by one man who’s lived them.
 Try “Once a Cop” and see what you think.